NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

     Working Domain Specified Successfully, with domainId: 850ff5e9-c639-404d-85a3-d920dbee509c

-## Step 2: Create one transaction for site modification
+## Step 2: Create One Transaction For Site Modification <a name="Step2"></a>

 ***2a. call create_site_transaction API***
 >All site modification operations must be executed in a transaction.
-In another word, the user should create a transaction before starting any other site changes for example, create site, move devices.
+In another word, the user should create a transaction before starting any other site changes. e.g. create site, move devices.

->And also, after change site, the user should explicitly commit the operations .
+>After site modification, the user should <i>explicitly commit</i> the operations.

->Note that a site transaction will lock the entire NetBrain system for site change operations.
-To prevent a system-wide dead lock due to client exception or negligence, if no follow-up operations or heartbeat sent within a 30 seconds time frame, another could invalidate this transaction, and create a new transaction which cannot used by the current session.
+>Note that a site transaction will <i>lock</i> the entire NetBrain system for site change operations.
+To prevent a system-wide deadlock due to client exception or negligence, if no follow-up operations or heartbeat is sent within a 30-seconds timeframe, another could invalidate this transaction and create a new transaction which cannot used by the current session.

->Deleting a transaction could let the user to discard any site change operations since the beginning of a transaction, or called rollback.
+>Alternatively, you can also call [Remove Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Remove%20Site%20Transaction%20API.md) to free up the site operation.
+Removing the transaction also lets the user discard any site change operations since the beginning of a transaction, or called rollback. <br>

->If users want to get more details about this API or get errors when calling this API please check the API documentation on[Github_site_transaction](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Create%20A%20Site%20Transaction%20API.md)
+Please refer to Step 6 for more details on deleting the site transaction.

+>Please refer to [Create A Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Create%20A%20Site%20Transaction%20API.md) for more details.

 ***2b. call site_transaction_heartbeat API***
->This API send a hearbeat signal to the server to keep a transaction alive.
+>This API sends a hearbeat signal to the server to keep a transaction alive.

->Failed to do so will cause transaction being disgarded by the system if no other site change operations sent to the server via the current session with the next 30 seconds.If users want to get more details about this API or get errors when calling this API please check the API documentation on[Github_site_transaction_heartbeat](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Site%20Transaction%20Heartbeat%20API.md)
+>Failed to do so will cause the transaction to be discarded by the system, if no other site change operations have been sent to the server via the current session within 30 seconds.
+For more details on this API, please refer to [Site Transaction Heartbeat API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Site%20Transaction%20Heartbeat%20API.md).

 ```python